Jakus23/non/README.md

 ==============================================
 > A framing language that imitates the way we think

-The initial aim of the laugauge is to reduce the overhead of using a mindmapping tool, especially in quantitative finance.
-Over time it became more consequential to the point where my business modeling is digital, before the first line of implementation code, or spreadsheet.
+The initial aim of the language is to reduce the overhead of using a mind0mapping tool, especially in quantitative finance.
+Over time it became more consequential to the point where my business modeling is digital.

 This example is valid:

 `Hello World`

-Save in a file with a `.non` extension and you are done.
+Save in a file with a `.non` extension.
+You're done.

-It is a langauge for thinking and not for implementing.
-The tokens you can maps are:
+It is a language for thinking and not for implementing.
+The tokens that should map naturally to your brain are:
 * frames,
 * slots,
 * defaults,